awslabs/aws-iot-device-client/docs/ENV.md

     * Enabling memory allocation tracing has a nontrivial cost and we do not recommend that customers enable this by default for production deployments.

 * `LOCK_FILE_PATH`
-  * To enforce single instance creation, set `LOCK_FILE_PATH` to a file in a writeable directory.
-For example, if you want to write to a file named devicecl.lock in /run/lock, then `LOCK_FILE_PATH=/run/lock/devicecl.lock`.
+  * To enforce single instance creation, device client writes a file to a specific directory.
+By default, the device client will write the lockfile to `/run/lock/` and name it "devicecl.lock".
+  * To override the default directory, set `LOCK_FILE_PATH` to a writable directory e.g. `LOCK_FILE_PATH=/my/dir/`.
 Permissions still apply when writing to restricted directories.
-  * This feature is disabled until the environment variable is set.
-  * This feature is not needed when running device client as a service.
   * While this should in theory enforce a single instance of device client, double check with `ps` if device client is not starting properly.

 * `AWSIOT_TUNNEL_ACCESS_TOKEN`